-One of the things I love about teaching in the Information Age is the ability to instantly get new ideas, helpful tips, and inspiration from social media.
-Facebook is stacked with educational pages full of quick ideas you can use in your classroom, even the next day.
-Here are 30 recommendations for the best teacher Facebook pages to follow, in no particular order.
+Facebook is stacked with educational pages full of great ideas you can use immediately in your classroom.
+Here are 40 recommendations for the best teacher Facebook pages to follow, in no particular order.

 Love, Teach just gets it.
 She knows what’s real and what matters to educators.
 Plus, she’s pretty funny.
 Whether she’s talking about important issues in teaching or laughing with her readers about a funny classroom moment, she’s forever relatable.
 This is one of our favorite teacher Facebook pages.